A Thoughtful Approach to the College Process

 Maybe you’re overwhelmed by the noise, timelines, and opinions, and quietly wondering what actually matters.

-Maybe you sense that the college process is about more than getting in — but you’re not sure how to approach it without creating more pressure.
+You know that the college process is important — but you’re not sure how to approach it without creating more pressure.

 -